rushabhhalmare09/JAVA_CODE/JAVA_INTERIEW_PREP.md

       - Once reached they can exchange an object.
       - This is transfer of ownership of object (safe publication)
       - Example: Consumer exchanging an empty buffer with the producer, for a full buffer.

+V] **Task Execution**: -

+  - **Thread Pools**:
+       - Threadpool with its bounded pool helps throttle the inputs/requests so as to not exhaust available resources.
+       - Single Threaded Executors provide synchronization guarantee that writes made by a task will be visible to subsequent tasks.
+      **Types**
+      - newFixedSizeThreadPool - creates new thread, if one dies due to exception
+      - newCachedThreadPool - keeps increasing threads
+      - newSingleThreadExecutor - consumes task based on queue type (FIFO, LIFO, Priority etc), resurrects thread if dead
+      - newScheduledThreadPool - supports delayed and periodic execution similar to Timer
+      - Usually shutdown call is immediately followed by awaitTermination.

+ - **Uncaught exception handlers**: -
+      - Thread provides facility for UncaughtExceptionHandler.
+When thread dies due to some exception, JVM checks if it has exception handler, if not it checks its ThreadGroup, if not then its super ThreadGroup and so on.
+Final system level ThreadGroup just prints stack trace to System.err